BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 operation, and interaction with any of our Services, including when you connect third party services to or use those services with ours.
-This information includes, for example, the features you use, the actions you perform, the links you click on; the type, size and filenames of attachments you upload to the Services; search terms; the number of words in a Jira ticket or @ mentions in a comment; the type of Loom videos you created and the number of views on your videos; and how you interact with others on the Services.
-We also collect information about the teams and people you work with and how you work with them, like who you collaborate with and communicate with most frequently.
+This information includes, for example, the features you use, the actions you perform, and the type of content you interact with, such as the type, size and filenames of attachments uploaded to the Services; how search terms are structured and relevance scores of search results to search terms; the number of words in a Jira ticket or @ mentions in a comment; the type of Loom videos created and the number of views; languages you work in; and the links you interact with.
+We also collect information about how you interact with others on the Services, including the teams and people you work with and how you work with them, like who you collaborate with and communicate with most frequently.
 Administrators may enable our collection of this information from software products.

 _**Device and Connection Information:**_ We collect information about your computer, phone, tablet, or other devices you use to access the Services.
 This